-If an investment property becomes owner-occupied, it is reclassified as property, plant and equip ment.
+If an investment property becomes owner-occupied, it is reclassified as property, plant and equipment.
 Its fair value at the date of the reclassification becomes its cost and accumulated depreciation for subsequent accounting purposes.
-If the company begins to redevelop an existing investment property for continued future use as investment property, it remains an investment property during the redevelopment.
+When the company decides to dispose of an investment property without development, the company continues to treat the property as an investment property.
+Similarly, if the company begins to redevelop an existing investment property for continued future use as investment property, it remains an investment property during the redevelopment.